-From our own experience, we have found that the use of a statistics software package to carry out computations and create graphs not only enables a greater emphasis on conceptual understanding and interpretation but also allows students to study statistics in a way that reflects statistical practice.
-We have selected the latest version of Stata available to us at the time of writing, version 14, for use with this text.
-We have selected Stata because it is a well-established comprehensive package with a robust technical support infrastructure that is widely used by behavioral and social scientists.
-In addition, not only does Stata include a menu-driven "point and click" interface, making it accessible to the new user, but it also includes a command line or program syntax interface, allowing students to be guided from the comfortable "point and click" environment to the beginnings of statistical programming.
-Like MINITAB, JMP, Data Desk, Systat, SPSS, and SPlus, Stata is powerful enough to handle the analysis of large data sets quickly.
-By the end of the course, students will have obtained a conceptual understanding of statistics as well as an applied, practical skill in how to carry out statistical operations.
+From our own experience, we have found that the use of a computer statistics package to carry out computations and create graphs not only enables a greater emphasis on conceptual understanding and interpretation, but also allows students to study statistics in a way that reflects statistical practice.
+We have selected the latest version of SPSS for Windows available to us at the time of writing, version 22.0 for use with this text.
+We have selected SPSS because it is a well-established package that is widely used by Behavioral and Social Scientists.
+Also, because it is menu-driven, it is easily learned.
+SPSS is a computational package like MINITAB, JMP, Data Desk, Systat, Stata, and SPlus, which is powerful enough to handle the analysis of large data sets quickly.
+By the end of the course, you will have obtained a conceptual understanding of statistics as well as an applied, practical skill in how to carry out statistical operations.
+SPSS version 22.0 operates in a Windows environment.